 The power of spaced repetition isn’t the only benefit of reading multiple books at once though – this technique will also help you read more in general.
 Taking our example above, let’s say you just weren’t in the right mood to read about history, you would probably end up skipping your 15 minutes of reading that day.
 However, if you had three books on the go, even if you didn’t fancy history that night, you could delve into your book about money or web design.

-Please comment below with any books recommendations you have for me and i’ll read them and add it to the list of book reviews to add to this website.
+Please comment below with any books recommendations you have for me and I’ll read them and add them to the list of book reviews to add to this website.

 Refer to the ‘TPP recommends‘ page to see my list of must-read books.

 This article has been written by Luke Girling, ACA – a qualified Accountant and personal finance enthusiast in the UK.
 Please visit my ‘About‘ page for more information.
 To get in touch with questions or ideas for future posts, please comment below or contact me here.